Course guide of Fundamentals of Computer Science for Biology (2001113)

 • SE3: Evaluation of the acquired level through seminars and guided work: 20% (Practice)

-• SE4: Evaluation of assistance, attitude and participation in activities: 10% (Practice)
+• SE4: Evaluation of assistance, attitude, and participation in activities: 10% (Practice)

 Extraordinary assessment session